 Do you have a favorite story included in the anthology?

 If I had to pick, I’d probably opt for one of the several mother-in-law stories I included… maybe “Mother’s Boy” from Romantic Marriage #2 (1950).
 And yes, I have a mother-in-law.
 But I do also have a soft spot for the westerns that featured love stories—Real West Romances and the like.
 I guess I can identify with those (temporarily) untamed cowboys.

-♥♥♥Michael Barson's Agonizing Love: The Golden Era of Romance Comics from Harper Design is set to release on May 10th and is currently available for pre-order on Amazon!
+Thank you, Michael!
+Michael Barson's Agonizing Love: The Golden Era of Romance Comics from Harper Design is set to release on May 10th and is currently available on Amazon!
 Be sure to get your copy!